Airplane Activities & Toys for Babies and Toddlers (From a Mom of 3) – Keep Your Flight Stress-Free

 Two-year-olds are more active and curious, which means they need toys and activities that capture their attention for longer periods.
 In this section, you’ll find top airplane toys and travel activities for 2-year-olds that are engaging, mess-free, and easy to pack for your next flight.

-— By the way, if you don’t already have a basketor caddy in your car, this will totally change your life!
+— If you don’t already have a basket / caddy in your car, this will totally change your life!
 I use it as a catch all for all of my kids’ car toys and activities but also store extra diapers, wipes, and pajamas in there as well.

 Airplane Toys & Activities for 3-Year-Olds